-As many MDF community members know, the foundation has been working with a group of expert clinicians from across Western Europe, the U.K, Canada and the U.S. for the past year to develop consensus-based clinical care recommendations for myotonic dystrophy.
+As many Myotonic community members know, Myotonic has been working with a group of expert clinicians from across Western Europe, the U.K, Canada and the U.S. for the past year to develop consensus-based clinical care recommendations for myotonic dystrophy.
 We first talked about this project as part of a larger story about our three year, multi-million dollar drug development and care expansion effort.
 We have made excellent progress since we first mentioned this program in May 2015, and we are pleased to bring you an update on this unique initiative.

 What Are Standards of Care and Why Are They Important?

 Standards of care are critically important to help ensure that all patients with a particular disease receive appropriate and beneficial clinical care.
 They are typically based on rigorous data captured through large, anonymous research studies, and are usually developed and issued by the leading professional organization for that particular disease.
 In the case of myotonic dystrophy, that organization in the U.S. is the American Academy of Neurology (AAN).
 AAN has been working on an Evidence-Based Guideline for myotonic dystrophy for over five years, and hopes to publish it in 2017.